pyFFTW/pyFFTW/README.md

 In practice, pyFFTW *may* work with older versions of these dependencies, but it is not tested against them.

+We build wheels for PyPy 3.8, but this platform has not been tested.

 ## Optional Dependencies

 - [Scipy](https://www.scipy.org) >= 1.8